etendosoftware/docs/docs/user-guide/etendo-copilot/setup.md

 ## Process Request Window

+Open `Application`>`General Setup`>`Process Scheduling`>`Process Request`.
 In this window, the user can schedule Etendo Copilot background processes by selecting the Copilot Apps Schedule option in the Process field and using all the provided options such as timing, start date, frequency, etc.

+!!!info
+    For more information, visit [Process Request](../../user-guide/etendo-classic/basic-features/general-setup/process-scheduling.md#process-request).

 ### Copilot App Tab